linode/docs/docs/guides/databases/mongodb/navigating-mongodb/index.md

 }
     {{< /output >}}

 - Using the `$in` operator lets you check for documents with a given value in array fields.
-So long as one of the values in the array matches the given value, the query returns that document:
+So long as one of the values in the array matches the given value, the query returns that document.

         db.bookCatalog.find(
             {